 Andrew describes a way of thinking about Critical Incident Debriefing that sees rejoining community at the core of healing.
 It takes into account where trauma sits in the body and how it plays out relationally, through interconnected nervous systems.
 The workshop shares practical resilience-boosting skills that facilitators can teach to others in the aftermath of tragedy.
 The model recognizes that, depending on the nature of the incident, sometimes we need an outside facilitator to do this work and sometimes we need resources organic to the setting.
 We may provide this service to communities or we may provide it within organizations.

 If I learned anything from my experiences in the aftermath of a critical incident, it is that when you work with high-risk populations, no matter how effective your systems, at some point something awful could happen, sending trauma-ripples through the organization and the community.
 Trauma-informed organizations recognize this reality, acknowledge its damaging impacts on workers and the communities they serve, and respond helpfully.

-Andrew’s two-day “Train the Facilitator” workshop, Debriefing Critical Incidents, Creating Healing Spaces, will be in Portland in January 2020.REGISTER PORTLAND
+Andrew’s two-day foundational webinar, Debriefing Critical Incidents, Creating Healing Spaces, will be online in October 2022.REGISTER PORTLAND